[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Tax Equity Financing (applicable in the US only)

 The tax equity financing is the “sale” of federal tax credits that legally binds the tax equity investor and the project company.
-It is a financing tool used in USA regarding the investment tax credit (ITC) or production tax credit (PTC) given to wind projects.
+It is a financing tool used in the USA regarding the investment tax credit (ITC) or production tax credit (PTC) given to wind projects.

 Advisors to lenders